 - BlueBream features the Zope Component Architecture (ZCA) which implements Separation of concerns to create highly cohesive reusable components (zope.component).

-implementation of common requirements.
-A few are of these are:
+common activities.
+A few of these are:

 - zope.testing and zope.testbrowser offer unit and functional testing frameworks

-- zope.pagetemplate is an XHTML-compliant templating language
+- zope.pagetemplate is an XHTML-compliant language for developing templates

 $ easy_install bluebream